Freightplus offers international air freight forwarding for urgent parts, heavy machinery, mining equipment or other oversized cargo.

 Our heavy haulage specialists know exactly what to do to, in order to overcome obstacles that prevent transporting heavy equipment along an intended road transport route, when it is possible to do so, but sometimes it is simply not possible.
 In these instances, Freightplus’ heavy haulage specialists will search and identify suitable detours, using other existing roads.
 If there are no existing roads capable of accommodating the weight or dimensions of the cargo we need to move, our route planners will assess all available alternative means by which to transport your heavy equipment safely and as cost-effectively as possible.
 Previous solutions implemented by Freightplus for moving heavy equipment have included hiring a military floating bridge for crossing a river with mining trucks too heavy for bridge limitations, using the cargo itself (a dozer and an excavator) to make a short bypass road and taking an alternative route to a river, from where we have transferred the cargoes from heavy road transport vehicles to river barges.
 We regularly use high-wire teams to lift overhead wires and our heavy haulage escorts often remove and replace street signage, port gates and other challenges restricting the transport of heavy equipment by road.
 Whatever the obstacle, Freightplus will know exactly what is required to overcome it and how to configure heavy equipment for road haulage along the intended route.

-With almost 18 years in the business, and thousands of successful heavy equipment moves under our belt, Freightplus has developed an extensive global network of heavy haulage professionals, possessing the necessary knowledge, experience and specialized heavy haulage equipment required to safely and reliably transport any heavy equipment.
+With 20 years in the freight forwarding business, and thousands of successful heavy equipment moves under our belt, Freightplus has developed an extensive global network of heavy haulage professionals, possessing the necessary knowledge, experience and specialized heavy haulage equipment required to safely and reliably transport any heavy equipment.

 Using rail freight for over-dimensional cargo is less common, mainly because of the physical limitations imposed by tunnels (and overhead wires, in the case of electric locomotives), but using rail freight for transporting heavy equipment that fits within the height and width restrictions for rail, can still be a cost-effective alternative to road freight, in some places.